lorenzodetomasi/wp-localbiz/README.md

 ## Install
 1. Copy all the folders in /wp-content/themes/your-theme/.
-2. Copy the php code of functions.php in wp-content/themes/your-theme/functions.php.
+2. Copy the php code of functions-addons.php in wp-content/themes/your-theme/functions.php.
 3. Edit the variable values in the copied code.

 ## Organization